cypress-io/cypress-documentation/source/guides/guides/command-line.md

 ### `cypress run --headed`

 {% note warning %}
-Video recording is not currently supported in the **Electron** headed browser.
+Video recording is not currently supported in Electron with the `--headed` flag.
 See {% issue 1767 %} for more details.
 {% endnote %}

 By default, Cypress will run tests in Electron headlessly.